max-yip/2025-Bot-Battle-carcassonne-game-engine/bot-algo.md

 All evaluation is performed during the **tile placement phase**, and the resulting information is passed to the **meeple placement phase** through the `bot_state` class.
 In the river stage, the bot aims to create alternating turns and only place meeples on city and monastery.

-### Placement Evaluation
+## Placement Evaluation

-Each valid tile placement is scored by the `placement_value_estimator`, which considers:

-- **Connected Structure Analysis**
-  Detects and analyzes cities, roads, monasteries, etc., measuring:
-  - Structure size
-  - Ownership
+For each valid tile placement, the bot uses `placement_value_estimator` to assign a score, factoring in:

+#### Connected Structure Analysis

+The bot traverses all features (cities, roads, monasteries, etc.) connected to the placement, gathering:

+- The total size of the structure (including emblem bonuses for cities)
+- Which players have meeples on the structure
-  - Number of open edges
+- The number and coordinates of open edges (unfinished parts)

-- **Completion Probability**
+#### Completion Probability

+For each open edge, the bot estimates the probability of completion by:

+- Counting how many remaining tiles (in the deck and in hand) could fit and complete the structure at that spot
-  Uses combinatorics and remaining tile counts to estimate the chance of completing open features.
+- Using combinatorics to estimate the chance of drawing all needed tiles within the remaining rounds

-- **Scoring Components**:
+#### Scoring Components:

-  - **Potential Points**: Assumes this could be the final round and maximizes the score accordingly.
+- **Potential Points**: Calculates the score for completing the structure, including bonuses (like emblems for cities), and assumes the best-case scenario for the current round.
-  - **Completion Likelihood**: Completion probabilities are added as weights to prioritize easier-to-complete structures.
-  - **Meeple Cost**: A linear penalty is applied based on remaining meeples.
+- **Completion Likelihood**: Weights the score by the probability of completion, so easier-to-complete structures are prioritized.
+- **Meeple Cost**: Applies a penalty for using a meeple, which increases as the number of available meeples decreases (and is adjusted in endgame mode).
-  - **Monastery Consideration**: Tracks how many monasteries are on the board and who owns them.
-Prioritizes placements that support my monasteries and avoid helping enemy ones.
+- **Monastery Support**: Considers how many tiles surround monasteries (both mine and opponents’), and scores placements that help my monasteries or hinder opponents.
-  - **Meeple Placement Condition**: Meeples are only placed if the expected return of that placement exceeds the meeple cost.
+- **Meeple Placement Decision**: Only recommends placing a meeple if the expected value (potential points × completion probability − meeple cost) is positive.

 ### Selection